Sarsen

-Sarsen stones are silicified sandstone blocks found extensively across southern England on the Salisbury Plain and the Marlborough Downs in Wiltshire; in Kent; and in smaller quantities in Berkshire, Essex, Oxfordshire, Dorset, and Hampshire.
+Sarsen stones are silicified sandstone blocks found extensively across Southern England on the Salisbury Plain and the Marlborough Downs in Wiltshire; in Kent; and in smaller quantities in Berkshire, Essex, Oxfordshire, Dorset, and Hampshire.

 Geology

 Sarsen stones are the post-glacial remains of a cap of Cenozoic silcrete that once covered much of southern England.
 This is thought to have formed during Neogene to Quaternary weathering by the silicification of Upper Paleocene Lambeth Group sediments, resulting from acid leaching.

 Etymology

-There are several potential sources for the word "sarsen."
+There are several potential etymologies for the word "sarsen."

-The first is that the word "sarsen" is a shortening of "Saracen stone" which arose in the Wiltshire dialect.
-In the Middle Ages, "Saracen" was a common name for Muslims, and came by extension to be used for anything regarded as non-Christian, whether Muslim or pagan in contrast to Christianity.
+The first is that it is a shortening of "Saracen stone" that arose in the Wiltshire dialect.
+In the Middle Ages, "Saracen" was a common name for Muslims, and it came by extension to be used for anything Muslim or pagan in contrast to Christianity.

-The second is that "sarsen" is vernacular variation of the Indo-European "sasan," name given to the prehistoric vaults of the Chotanagpur plateau of Northern India.
+The second is that "sarsen" is a vernacular variation of the Indo-European term sasan, the name given to the prehistoric vaults of the Chota Nagpur Plateau of Northern India.

-The third possibility is that "sarsen" comes from the hybrid Anglo-Saxon "sar-stan" or 'troublesome stone.'
-"Sar" has the meaning of 'grievous.'
+The third is that "sarsen" comes from the Old English compound sār-stan, "troublesome stone" (the first element is sār, "grievous," which evolved into Modern English sore).